-With its claws – which are typical for members of the family Callitrichidae as I mentioned above – the young common marmoset could moving on the branch without problems.
+With its claws – which are typical for members of the family Callitrichidae – the young common marmoset could easily move on the branch.

 When we walked back on the Pista Cláudio Coutinho into the direction of the entrance area, we spotted another group of common marmosets.

 Because the common marmosets were quite active.

 Wow.
 I was so grateful.

 While I could observe a typical method of foraging in Geoffroy’s marmosets, this time at the Sugarloaf Mountain I could observe common marmosets playing.

 One of the smaller common marmosets did not participate or was not allowed to do so?